kanaria69/Mainecoco/README.md

-## Why does Superman get invited to dinners?
-Because he is a Supperhero.
+## What do you call your friend who stands in a hole?
+Phil.